drew-bowman/Colorization/README.md

 ## Goal
 The aim of this project was to develop a model that could be trained on color images and then be used to colorize historical black and white images.
-Below is a table of several images taken by William Henry Jackson in the 19th century which have been colorized by the places2 model.
+Below is a table of several images taken by William Henry Jackson in the 19th century which have been colorized by a model trained on nature landscapes from the places2 dataset.

 |Image Name|Original|Colorized||Image Name|Original|Colorized|
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|